It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

 The summer conditions were not hard enough to provoke an illicit response.

 Side Effects of Tyrosine Supplementation

-Tyrosine is physically safe, it is not known to cause brain damage and it has an extremely low toxicity in relation to the dose.
+Tyrosine is physically safe, it is not known to cause brain damage, and it has extremely low toxicity about the dose.
 Like many other nootropic medications, there are relatively few physical side effects associated with acute exposure to tyrosine.

 Several studies have shown that, in reasonable doses, in a careful context, there are no negative cognitive, psychiatric or physical toxic consequences of any kind.

 However, it is still strongly recommended that harm reduction practices be used when using this medication.